 Often hailed as the Golden State, California is a place of varied landscapes and climates that continually challenge how water is sourced and supplied.
 As the lifeblood for this prospering region, understanding the intricate workings of the California Water System, and its differing water sources is crucial.
 This article is dedicated to unearthing the foundational dynamics and distinct characteristics that shape California’s water supply, on a journey to answer the query: “Where does California get its water?”

-Where Does California Get its Water From
+Where Does California Get Its Water Supply

 Ninety-three percent of Californians rely on publicly supplied water to meet their domestic water needs.
-Eighty-two percent of the water supplied by public water districts for domestic and other uses come from rivers, lakes, reservoirs, and other surface water sources.
+Eighty-two percent of the water supplied by public water districts for domestic and other uses comes from rivers, lakes, reservoirs, and other surface water sources.

 The quality of the water flowing into these sources is directly affected by the condition of the land in the surrounding watershed.
-Better quality water generally translates to lower filtration and treatment costs for the utilities who deliver water to homes and businesses.
+Better quality water generally translates to lower filtration and treatment costs for the utilities that deliver water to homes and businesses.
 Despite the importance of watershed conditions for California’s drinking water supply, there is currently no comprehensive database that maps the full extent and condition of those watersheds.

 California’s water supply system, known as the State Water Project, is a complex network that supports this vast state.
 It’s a marvel of water management, ensuring that California’s water resources are efficiently distributed.